 Although we may not be known for our cold climate, each year Australia’s winters get better and better.
-These days, when the temperatures drop there’s no shortage of things to do, places to go, and sights to see.
+These days, when the temperatures drop there are no shortage of things to do, places to go, and sights to see.
 Aside from the obvious choice of heading to the mountain slopes, there’s plenty of undiscovered secrets to uncover.
 Luckily, Nifty has done the research for you and found everything you need to check out this year.
-From the east coast to the west, here are some of Australia’s best kept winter secrets.
+From the east coast to the west, here are some of Australia’s best-kept winter secrets.

 That’s right, you can go dog sledding in Australia!
 Up in the Victorian Alps, there are a range of dog sledding tours on offer at Mt Hotham, Mt Baw Baw, and Mt Buller.
 So, prepare to sit back and enjoy the thrill of gliding through the snowy white landscape by a team of beautiful Siberian Huskies.
 Tours at Mt Hotham go from between 30 minutes to over an hour and will lead you through the stunning Alpine National Park.
 Plus, be prepared to enjoy cuddles with your furry guides, as all tours include 15 minutes of downtime.
 So, show your dogs some love!